E. Coli Outbreaks Fast Facts

 March 7, 2017 - The SoyNut Butter Company announces the voluntary recall of all varieties of I.M.
 Healthy SoyNut Butters and I.M.
 Healthy Granola products.

-March 30, 2017 - The US Food and Drug Administration says no food products may be sold or distributed by the Dixie Dew Products, Inc. facility in Erlinger, Kentucky, because they may be contaminated with E. coli.
+March 30, 2017 - The FDA says no food products may be sold or distributed by the Dixie Dew Products, Inc. facility in Erlinger, Kentucky, because they may be contaminated with E. coli.
 Dixie Dew is I.M.
 Healthy's contracted soy nut butter manufacturer.

-May 4, 2017 - The Centers for Disease Control and Prevention announces that the outbreak investigation is over.
+May 4, 2017 - The CDC announces that the outbreak investigation is over.
 To date, 32 illnesses have been reported from 12 states.

 Romaine Lettuce (E. coli 0157:H7)